prisma-archive/graphcool-templates/stripe-create-customer/README.md

 # stripe-create-customer

-Create a stripe customer when a new graphcool customer is created using server side subscription️
+Creates a new stripe customer when a new customer is created in graphcool.

+Gets triggered after a new customer is created in graphcool and updates it with the stripe customerId.

 ## Getting Started